InfraLore/make_for_devops/chapters/21-make_as_your_personal_learning_tool.md

 **The Turning Point**: Maybe it's the third time this week you've searched your Slack history for that AWS command.
 Maybe it's realizing you have five different note files with overlapping but inconsistent information.
-Maybe it's watching a new teammate ask you how to do something and realizing you can't quickly point them to an answer.
+Maybe it's having a new teammate ask you how to do something and realizing you can't quickly point them to an answer.
 There's a moment when scattered knowledge becomes obviously unsustainable.
 That's when you need a system.